carnegie/QTG_Finder/README.md

 As a example, ```python3 QTG_Finder.py Arabidopsis_features-v3.05.txt SSQ_batch_QTL_genes.csv 'AT'```

+Users can also run the batch file 'QTG_batch_Prediction.sh' on a server.

 ### For analyses and replications

 The source code and input files for cross-validation, feature importance analysis, literature validation and category analysis can be found in the ‘tests’ folder.
-The usage of each scripts (.py) are described in the beginnings of the file.
+The usage of each scripts (.py) is described in the beginnings of the file.